mrp-67/Webmail-for-GTA/README.md

 # Webmail-for-GTA
 This is an email system for GTA Server, it is intended for RealityRP-FiveM.
-It only works with IFrames because FiveM cannot work directly with PHP.
+It only works with IFrames under FiveM-Server.
 Backend developed by me (mrp67) and designed by Mustafa Aipo.